 On March 12, 2021, the Contractor began installing in Span 3 on the east side of the Suspension Bridge work access platforms that will be used for removal of the existing side traveler rails, trolley beams and rail chairs, and the installation of the new side traveler rails, trolley beams and rail chairs.
 On April 14, 2021, the Contractor began installation of new side traveler rail chairs on the east side of Span 3.
-The Span 3 east side traveler rail removal and installation work is continuing.
+The Span 3 east side traveler rail and rail chair removal and installation work is continuing.

 On May 10, 2021, the Contractor began removal of the Span 2 east side existing side traveler rails and trolley beams.
 Removal work is continuing.
 On August 9, 2021, the Contractor began installation of new side traveler rail chairs.
-Installation work is continuing.
+The Span 2 east side traveler rail and rail chair removal and installation work is continuing.

 On February 19, 2019, the Contractor began removal and replacement activities for the Suspension Bridge west sidewalk railing.
-Removal and replacement of the west sidewalk railing is nearly complete, except at locations near the South and North Towers.
+Removal of the west sidewalk railing is complete, and replacement of the west sidewalk railing is nearly complete except at locations near the South and North Towers.

 On March 11, 2020, the Contractor began installation of the wind fairing in Span 3 of the Suspension Bridge.
-On March 30, 2020, the Contractor began installation of the wind fairing in Span 2 of the Suspension Bridge.
+On March 30, 2020, the Contractor began installation of the wind fairing in

+Span 2 of the Suspension Bridge.
 Installation of the wind fairings is nearly complete, except at locations at mid-span and near the South and North Towers.

 On August 12, 2019, the Contractor began installing in the North Approach Viaduct the temporary access system that will be used to perform the floorbeam strengthening activities.
 The access installation was completed on June 26, 2020.
 On March 12, 2020, the Contractor began layout work for the floorbeam strengthening.
 On June 10, 2020, the Contractor began tensioning the floorbeam high strength rods.
 On June 17, 2020, the work stopped.
 On May 13, 2021, the Contractor resumed work on the floorbeam strengthening.
-The strengthening at 12 of the 42 floorbeams has been completed.
+The strengthening at 16 of the 42 floorbeams has been completed.
 The floorbeam strengthening work is continuing.

 On January 15, 2020, the Contractor began installing on the west side of the North Approach Viaduct the temporary access system that will be used to perform the net support and net installation activities.
-The temporary access system installation is ongoing.
+In September 2021, the temporary access system installation was completed.
 On January 8, 2021, the Contractor completed the installation of the first net support on the west side of the North Approach Viaduct.
-8 of the 9 Type 1 net supports complete and 11 of the 15 Type 2 net supports on the west side have been installed.
-Net support installation is continuing.
+9 of the 9 Type 1 net supports are complete and in October 2021, the remaining 4 of the 15 total Type 2 net supports were installed.
+Net support installation on the west side of the NAV is complete.
+On November 15, 2021, the Contractor began installation of the North Approach Viaduct interior border cable.
+The Contractor and their net fabricator Carl Stahl are inspecting the installed cables to confirm the installation prior to progressing with the installation of the next section of border cable.